Jasmine709/HarmonyOS-News-App/README.md

 Project Duration: Oct 2023 – Jan 2024

-A mobile news and content application built with **HarmonyOS ArkTS**, featuring multiple pages, reusable components, and integration with a RESTful backend service.
+A mobile news and content application built with **HarmonyOS ArkTS**, featuring multiple pages, reusable components, and integrates with a lightweight Node.js HTTP backend.
 The app demonstrates declarative UI development, state management with `@State`, navigation with `@ohos.router`, and HTTP communication using `@ohos.net.http`.

 ## Features